marcogrcr/react-patterns-evolution/README.md

 ## How to run

 Download the repository and open any file with a modern web browser.
-Alternatively, use [jsdelivr](https://www.jsdelivr.com/?docs=gh) to view the files without having to download the repository.